 - day length;

-While you’re at it, decide on the best time to plant your garden in the spring by looking at the probability of the last frost in the spring and first frost in the fall in your area using the U.S. Climate Normals Data.
-Select Alaska in the drop-down menu.
-Plug-in your probably frost-free day to Johnny’s Seed Starting Calculator to know when to start what.
+Once you’ve determined the length of your usual growing season, plug-in your probable first frost-free day to Johnny’s Seed Starting Calculator to determine when to start what.
+Note that since this site is not specific to Alaska, it is not appropriate for some crops that do not grow here so you should also consult seed starting in Alaska.
 Your growing season is the number of days between the first and last frost.
 Use this number as a way to determine if a crop will mature (based on days to maturity), but be sure to factor in when you start the seeds indoors and whether or not you use season extension technologies.

 Although not exactly climate related, the USDA Web Soil Survey is another data tool that can be used to determine your soil types in many but not all areas of Alaska.